Pecan Marzipan Truffles

 Celebrate the festive season with truffles.
 These pecan marzipan truffles are a beautiful twist to the traditional almond-based marzipan.
 Dipped in melted chocolate and chopped nuts, these take just 15 minutes to make.

-Traditionally, marzipan is made with almonds but the truth is you can use any nut meal to make marzipan.
-For example, my mom made cashew marzipan because back home cashews are more affordable than almonds
+Traditionally, marzipan is made with almonds, but the truth is that you can use any nut meal to make it.
+For example, my mom made cashew marzipan because back home, cashews are more affordable than almonds.

 Ingredients and substitutes